 It was decided by the government that Norwegian schools should use a “standard” computer.
 The Tiki-100 was was partly influenced by the specifications laid out by the government.
 One of the most influential of these specifications was compatibility with CP/M and the Z80 CPU.
 I’ve read that one other requirement was at least 32 KB RAM.
 (TIKI-100 got 64 KB).
 The machine was given good sound and graphic capabilities for its time.
 While other educational computers at the time had a main focus on BASIC and simple computer-science, the Tiki-100 had more focus on being a tool to aid in education and everyday-life situations.
 This put forth the need and memory requirements to run more complex applications.

-Tiki-100 was released under the original name ‘Kontiki-100’ in the spring of 1984.
-Thor Heyerdahl threatened to open a legal case on the use of the Kontiki name, with reference to the name of his famous raft, and the name was changed to simply TIKI-100.
-On my own TIKI-100, the KONTIKI labels on the rear has been masked, and also the label on the mainboard.
-On the shipping box itself, the KONTIKI name has been scrambled with a black marker.
+Tiki-100 was released under the original name ‘Kontiki-100’ in early 1984 (some “pre-run” units has started shipping from August 1983 I think).
+Thor Heyerdahl opened a legal case on the use of the Kontiki name, with reference to the name of his famous raft, and after loosing a short battle in the city court, the name was changed to reads simply TIKI-100.
+On my own TIKI-100 unit, the KONTIKI labels on the rear has been masked, and also the labels on the mainboard print circuit.
+On the cardboard box itself, the KONTIKI name has been scrambled with a black marker pen.

 I bought the computer from someone that had found it at an disposable & recycling center.
 When I got it, the screen was black with no picture at all, but the mainboard got powered on and a keyboard LED was flashing.
 The flashing was a good sign, means most of the computer was probably working as there is some “testing” in the ROM’s software, making the LED flash.
 I suspected a failure in one of the RAM chips making up the 64 KB system RAM.